nanibah/Academic-CV/content/project/shipwreck/index.md

 From this result, it can seen that the detected bounding box of ship matches the groundtruth GPS location.
 In the following image, a zoomed out view of the map can be seen.
 ![screen render text](tbnms.png "TBNMS, Lake Huron, MI")

+### Confidence-score ranking metric
+The ranking was based on _confidence-score_ as the objective was to determine the site with artifacts of most archeaological importance.
+Thus, the mean of pixel intensities of the thresholded segmentation values were computed for every image across a shipwreck site.
+The images with the highest mean are displayed in the result.
+A detailed report can be viewed [here](https://drive.google.com/file/d/1Zjk1kY0urg-n3OiZrIOU0J4ylqPFSzRa/view?usp=sharing).